Jump to

 Last year, Rover’s operations director Kristen Forecki gave an interview in which she stated that part-time walkers earned an average of $1,000 per month.

 While that’s certainly not enough money for most of us to live on, it’s not terrible for a part-time gig.
-Walking dogs, after all, isn’t exactly the most challenging job in the world.

 In the United States, the average part-time retail worker making the national average of $11 per hour makes roughly the same amount each month.